graph-xll/graph-xll.github.io/README.md

 ## Acknowledgements

+We would like to thank:
-Thanks Wissam Khaouid and Marina Barsky for developing the [k-core decomposition](https://github.com/athomo/kcore) program.
+* Wissam Khaouid and Marina Barsky for developing the [k-core decomposition](https://github.com/athomo/kcore) program.
+* Diana Popova for developing the [influence-maximization](https://github.com/dianapopova/InfluenceMax) program.
+* Yudi Santoso for developing the [triad enumeration](https://github.com/ySant/triads) program.
+* Michael Simpson for developing the [feedback-arc-set](https://github.com/stamps/FAS) program.